-Figure C-4-3 - Extents of each S-102 points showing nearest neighbour interpolation (S-100 Part 8-7.1.4)
+Figure D-1-3 - Extents of each S-102 points showing nearest neighbour interpolation (S-100 Part 8-7.1.4)

 Only rectangular grids for S-102 are allowed.
 The method outlined may be extended to other grids; for example, triangular grids in the future.

-User Selected Contour can only be processed in areas where the Sounding Datum of suppressed S-101 features is the same as the datum defined in the S-102 Coverage.
+Enhanced Safety Contour can only be processed in areas where the Sounding Datum of suppressed S-101 features is the same as the vertical datum of the S-102 Coverage.

-Vertical uncertainty information within any S-102 dataset must be taken into account when extracting depth data from S-102 datasets.
+Enhanced Safety Contour Selection and Implementation

-Implementation
+The user must be able to select S-102 to be used as the source of the depth information and the Enhanced Safety Contour.
+This selection is independent of the graphical display of S-102 data.

-The user must be able to select S-102 to be used as the source of the depth information.
-This selection is independent of the graphical display of S-102 data
+The Enhanced Safety Contour must be enabled by default.

-When S-102 is selected for use, in areas where S-102 coverage exists, the S-102 suppresses the following S-101 depth features
+When S-102 is selected for use, in areas where S-102 coverage exists, the S-102 suppresses the drawing instructions associated with the following S-101 depth features

 Depth Area